DmxLarchey/Kruskal-AlmostFull/README.md

 which are to be provided in upcoming libraries.
 This library is a _major and modular rewrite_ of a somewhat [monolithic development](https://members.loria.fr/DLarchey/files/Kruskal/index.html) concluding in a constructive/inductive proof of Kruskal's tree theorem.
+This library has some overlap with the [Almost Full `coq-community`](https://github.com/coq-community/almost-full) project (see below) but they have different objectives.

 We define the notion of AF relation inductively as the constructive counterpart of the classical notion of [_Well Quasi Order_](https://en.wikipedia.org/wiki/Well-quasi-ordering) (WQO).